Key takeaways

 2. What is a counterpart clause?

 It allows a contract to be signed in separate copies, explicitly including electronically signed PDFs as valid originals.
+The counterparts and electronic signature clause combination is especially important for multi-party or multi-jurisdiction agreements.

 3. What is an e-signature consent statement?

 It is the formal agreement within a contract to use e-signatures, often serving as the electronic signature clause itself.
+It establishes that all parties have consented to the electronic signing method before the document is executed.